refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useForm.md

 -   If the route is `/posts/create` thus the hook will be called with `action: "create"`.
 -   If the route is `/posts/edit/1`, the hook will be called with `action: "edit"`.
 -   If the route is `/posts/clone/1`, the hook will be called with `action: "clone"`.
+To display form, uses `create` component from resource.

 It can be overridden by passing the `action` prop where it isn't possible to determine the action from the route (e.g. when using form in a modal or using a custom route).
 :::